RasaHQ/rasa/docs/migrate-from/facebook-wit-ai-to-rasa.rst

-:desc: Open source alternative to Facebooks Wit.ai for conversational bots and NLP
+:desc: Open source alternative to Facebook's Wit.ai for conversational bots and NLP

 .. _facebook-wit-ai-to-rasa: